MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-quoting.md

 * Windows Command Prompt: [How-to: Escape Characters, Delimiters, and Quotes at the Windows command line](https://ss64.com/nt/syntax-esc.html)

 > [!NOTE]
 > Due to a known issue in PowerShell, some extra escaping rules apply.
-For more information, see [Quoting issues with PowerShell](https://github.com/Azure/azure-cli/blob/dev/doc/quoting-issues-with-powershell.md).
+For more information, see [Considerations for running the Azure CLI in a PowerShell scripting language](./use-azure-cli-successfully-powershell.md).

 ## See also